mattybojo/fsnd-logs-analysis/README.md

   4. Download or clone this repository into the /vagrant directory.
   5. Download the [newsdata.sql file](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and place it into your repo directory from step 2.
   6. Run `vagrant up` from the repo directory.
 This may take a few minutes.
-  7. Run `vagrant ssh` from the rpeo directory.
+  7. Run `vagrant ssh` from the repo directory.
   8. Setup the news database using the following command (run from the repo directory from step 2):
   ```
   $ psql -d news -f newsdata.sql